-Great style and excellent couture comes with great finishing touches.
 The Hong Kong finish is just the most amazing way to finish the inside of a garment, especially a jacket or tailored article.
 It is a subtle way to bring some really exciting flashes of color or design to the inside of the garment.
-At the right moment, as your remove your jacket, the Hong Kong finish will just show the difference a little bit of binding and classic seam neatening has made.
+Great style and excellent couture come with great finishing touches.
+At the right moment, as you remove your jacket, the Hong Kong finish will just show the difference a little bit of binding, and classic seam neatening has made.

 How to Sew a Hong Kong Finish

 Here is the step-by-step method to use this neat, but fashionable seam finish.
 You will need bias binding and can make your own in contrasting colors or use store-bought binding in a plain color to blend in with the seams.

 Step 1 - Sew the Hong Kong Seam

 Stitch the seam and press the seam allowances open or to the side.